cwar/red-alexa-10/README.md

 # red-alexa-10

 Tutorial and source code to set up a raspberry pi to control x10 devices using node-red.
 Specifically, this to turn on/off a lamp and open a door... but these concepts are an easy way to jump start sending x10 signals with Amazon Alexa and a Raspberry Pi.
+This will give you a high level over view of Raspberry Pi, X10 and Node-Red.

 ## Table Of Contents
   - [Prepartion](#prepartion)